Approximate Linear Programming for Decentralized Policy Iteration in Cooperative Multi-agent Markov Decision Processes: Background

 \subsection{Single Agent Markov Decision Process}

 Markov Decision Process (MDP) is a mathematical framework to cast problems involving sequential decision making under uncertainty.
-Formally, an MDP is given by the $4$-tuple $\langle \S, \U, g, P\rangle$, where $\S$ is the state space, $\U$ is the action space, $g$ is the single-stage cost function and $P$ denotes the transition probability kernel.
-In this paper, we consider MDP with finite state as well as action spaces.
+Formally, an MDP is given by the $4$-tuple $\langle \S, \U, g, P\rangle$, where $\S$ is the state space, $\U$ is the action space, $g$ is the single-stage cost and $P$ denotes the transition probability kernel.
+In this paper, we consider MDP with finite state-action space.
 Here, for $x,y\in \S$ and $u\in \U(x)$, $p_{xy}(u)$ is the probability of transitioning from state $x$ to $y$ while choosing action $u$ and $g_{xy}(u)$ denotes the associated cost.

 \textbf{Policy and Value:} The behaviour of the agent is formally described by a `policy' denoted by $\pi=\{ \mu_0,\mu_1,\dots,\mu_k,\dots \} $, where, $\mu_k :\S \rightarrow \U$, $k =0,1,\dots$, are mappings from the state space $\S$ to the action space $\U$.
 The value function $J_\pi\colon\S\ra\R$ captures the long-term cumulative objective obtained by the agent acting according to a policy $\pi$ starting from each state.
-In this paper, we consider two kinds of long-term objectives namely the finite horizon total cost (FHTC) and the infinite horizon discounted cost (IHDC) whose value functions are given by

-where $\alpha \in(0,1)$ is the discount factor.
-In what follows, in this section, we briefly discuss the basic ideas using the IHDC setting (the basic ideas related to the FHTC setting are similar and can be found in \cite{Bertsekas2005, Bertsekas2007, bertsekas1996neuro}).
+In this paper, we consider two kinds of long-term objectives: $(i)$ finite horizon total cost (FHTC) and $(ii)$ infinite horizon discounted cost (IHDC), whose value functions are as follows. where $\alpha \in(0,1)$ is the discount factor.
+In what follows, in this section, we briefly discuss the basic ideas using the IHDC setting (those related to the FHTC setting are similar and can be found in \cite{bertsekas2017}).

 \textbf{Policy Improvement (PI):} Given an MDP, we are interested in finding the optimal policy $\pi_*$ and its associated optimal value function $J_*$.
 The `one-step' greedy operator also known as the \emph{Bellman Operator} plays a central role in the solution methods for obtaining the optimal quantities.
-In the IHDC case, for a given $J\colon \S\ra\R$, the Bellman operator and its associated `one-step' policy improvement operator are respectively given by

-Further, for the IHDC case, for a given policy $\mu$, $J\colon \S\ra\R$, the Bellman operator is defined as follows:
+In the IHDC case, for a given $J\colon \S\ra\R$, the Bellman operator and its associated `one-step' policy improvement operator are, respectively, as follows.
+Further, for the IHDC case, for a given policy $\mu$, $J\colon \S\ra\R$, the Bellman operator $\T_\mu$ is defined as follows: \textbf{Dynamic Programming (DP) Approaches:} The basic numerical solution approaches to calculate $\pi_*$ and $J_*$ are value iteration, policy iteration and linear programming.
+The first two are well-studied approaches, and most RL algorithms are based on one of these.
+Linear programming casts the Bellman equation $J_*= \T J*$ as and obtains the optimal policy as $\pi_*= \G J_*$.